rknell/url2pdf/readme.md

       idLength: 30 //The length of the file ID, adjust if you need to avoid conflicts or just want smaller filenames };

+If you want to just edit the settings for one render, you can do this by passing in just the object fields you want to change as the second argument:

+    url2pdf.renderPdf("http://www.google.com", {paperSize: {orientation: "landscape"}})

 #### Cleanup
 url2pdf comes with an auto cleanup function that will scan files in your temp directory and delete old ones as necessary.
 This is optional and should be used at your own risk (ie don't point the temp directory anywhere stupid!);